ManixI/ludumDare54/issues.md

 ## notes ##
 Don't do grid based platforms, use original linked list.
 Grid severely limits platforms abilities to reference each other, bad for rng generation outlined in proposal
-32x32 pixels seems a good size for a single block size many objects like spikes, etc will need to be 1x2 at that size spikes and platforms handled as background tiles, powerups and other enemies handled as sprites
+Limit each list of platforms in array to band it can spawn in 32x32 pixels seems a good size for a single block size many objects like spikes, etc will need to be 1x2 at that size spikes and platforms handled as background tiles, powerups and other enemies handled as sprites